akaDwolf/PlaywrightPOC/README.md

 └── README.md                   # Project instructions

-# 🎭 Playwright POC for GreatFrontEnd
+# 🎭 Playwright POC

-This repository is a Playwright-based automation proof-of-concept designed to test critical workflows of the [GreatFrontEnd](https://www.greatfrontend.com/) platform.
+This repository is a Playwright-based automation proof-of-concept designed to test critical workflows of the platform.

 ---